 If you have any further questions about the application of an LLC to your business or rental property or would like to discuss any of the other taxable entities mentioned above, please contact us.
 Either way, we strongly recommend that you NOT form any type of entity without further discussions with us or any tax advisor.

 These are the allowable deductions for meals and entertainment.
+Beginning January 1, 2023, the deduction for business meals including office parties, etc reverted back to 50% (from 100% in 2021 and 2022).
 Be sure to record these separately for your business, rental property or self-employed business.

 If you buy/own a property to rent out, you are required to include all income and expenses on Schedule E of your tax return.
 The income is based on all cash received, including any deposits.
 The expenses can include, but are not limited to: mortgage interest (not principal), real estate taxes, insurance, repairs, supplies, travel costs you incur to maintain the property, management fees paid to an outside organization, assessments, etc. In addition, you are allowed to depreciate the property (after subtracting an allocation for land - normally 10% - 20%) over the IRS prescribed “useful” life of the property.
 This would be either 27.5 years (if a residential property) or 39 years (if a commercial property) and turns out to be about 2.5% - 3% of the cost after subtracting the land value.
 Be sure to keep track of all your income and expenses in a format that will be easiest to give to us when we prepare your return.
 Click here for a simple file to use to aggregate your income and expenses.